bakdata/streams-explorer/backend/README.md

 - Inspection of Avro schema from schema registry
 - Integration with [streams-bootstrap](https://github.com/bakdata/streams-bootstrap) and [faust-bootstrap](https://github.com/bakdata/faust-bootstrap), or custom streaming app config parsing from Kubernetes deployments using plugins
 - Real-time metrics from Prometheus (consumer lag & read rate, replicas, topic size, messages in & out per second, connector tasks)
-- Linking to external services for logging and analysis, such as Kibana, Grafana, Loki, AKHQ, Kowl, and Elasticsearch
+- Linking to external services for logging and analysis, such as Kibana, Grafana, Loki, AKHQ, Redpanda Console, and Elasticsearch
 - Customizable through Python plugins

 ## Overview